umijs/qiankun/README.md

 # qiankun（乾坤）
+⚠️ under api designing, do not use in production environment at present
 > In Chinese traditional culture `qian` means heaven and `kun` stands for earth, so `qiankun` is the universe.

 An implementation of [Micro Frontends](https://micro-frontends.org/), based on [single-spa](https://github.com/CanopyTax/single-spa), but made it production-ready.